Bragado/RedReader/esofDocs/Logical View.md

 ### Cache

-This package is responsable for cache the app's resources.
+This package is responsable for caching the app's resources.
 Rather than store it persistently, it opens a File that represents the internal directory where RedReader application should save temporary cache files.

 <p align="center">
   <img src="https://github.com/Bragado/RedReader/blob/master/esofDocs/img/cache.PNG" alt="Cache"/>